How to Invite a Fellow or Grantee to Your Branch

 - Provide a greater incentive for giving.

-- Enhance collaborations and connections between your branch and academic institutions, businesses, professionals, and your community.
+- Enhance collaborations and connections between your branch and academic institutions, student organizations, businesses, professionals, and your community.

 - Develop a diverse and inclusive membership base and increase member engagement.